 1. Oil matters.

-Instead of spraying your grill with cooking spray (don’t do it), dip a paper towel in olive oil, grab it with tongs, and wipe down the grates.
+Instead of spraying your grill with cooking spray (don’t do it), dip a paper towel in olive oil (or canola oil or avocado oil), grab it with tongs, and wipe down the grates.
 It creates a slick surface that helps prevent sticking and gives you those beautiful grill marks.

 2. Don’t mess with the meat.